Dozens of migrants dead, 100 rescued as boat sinks off Greece

 The International Organization for Migration (IOM) acknowledged fears of a large number of missing people, noting in a tweet: "We fear more lives were lost.
 Initial reports suggest up to 400 people were onboard."

-Greece's head of state, President Katerina Sakellaropoulou, said she would visit the port of Kalamata later Wednesday to confer with senior officials on the rescue and accommodation response.
+Greece's head of state, President Katerina Sakellaropoulou, visited the port of Kalamata to confer with senior officials on the rescue and accommodation response.

 The worst migrant tragedy in Greece was in June 2016 when at least 320 people were listed as dead or missing, according to AFP records going back to 1993.

-The IOM until Wednesday had listed 48 migrants missing in the eastern Mediterranean so far this year, compared to 378 a year earlier.
+The IOM until Wednesday had listed 48 migrants dead and missing in the eastern Mediterranean so far this year, compared to 378 a year earlier.

-Along with navy vessels, the rescue operation included an army plane and helicopter as well as six other boats that were in the area.
+Along with coastguard patrol boats and a navy frigate, the rescue operation included a helicopter as well as seven other boats that were in the area.

-"Since very early Wednesday, an extensive rescue operation is underway off Pylos, after a fishing boat capsized with a large number of migrants onboard," the coastguard said.

 Passengers 'refused help'

-Greek media reported that nearly 30 people have been taken to the port's hospital, though the coastguard limited the number to just four.
+Greek media reported that nearly 30 people have been taken to the port's hospital.
+The coastguard said four in a more serious condition were transferred to hospital by helicopter.

 The coastguard said a surveillance plane with Europe's Frontex agency had spotted the boat on Tuesday afternoon, but the passengers had "refused any help".